McCache/McCache-for-Python/docs/DESIGN.md

 ## Concerns
 * Multicast could saturate the network.
 We don't think this is a big issue, with a future outlook, for the following reasons:
   1. Modern network do **not** run in a bus topology.
 Bus topology is exposed to more packet collisions that requires backoff and retransmit.
 Modern network uses a star topology implemented with high speed switches.
 This hardware reduces packet collision and are virtually point-to-point connection between nodes in the cluster.
-  2. Modern network can signal at a rate of **100** Gb, which is use for uplink aggregation.
+  2. Modern network in a data center can signal, at least, at a rate of **100** Gb.
 Normal NIC rate is **10** Gb.
 According to [this article](https://www.fmad.io/blog/what-is-10g-line-rate), the maximum theoretical limit to saturate a **10** Gb wire with **1500** byte packets is **820,209**.
 If we reach this edge case in a spike, it will only for a very brief moment before the traffic volume ebbs away.

 * Eventual consistent.
 This is a tradeoff we made for a remote lockless implementation.
 We address this issue as follows:
   1. With less network protocol overhead, messages arrive sooner to keep the cache fresh.